onflow/cadence/docs/language.md

 ### Interface Nesting

+> 🚧 Status: Currently only contracts and contract interfaces support nested interfaces.

 Interfaces can be arbitrarily nested.
 Declaring an interface inside another does not require implementing types of the outer interface to provide an implementation of the inner interfaces.

 ```cadence,file=interface-nesting.cdc
 // Declare a resource interface `OuterInterface`, which declares